MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

   - enduser
 ---

-# Edit desktop UI flows
+# Edit Windows recorder (V1) flows

-Desktop UI flows automate Windows desktop applications.
+Windows recorder (V1) flows automate Windows desktop applications.
 Please refer to the [Known issues](create-desktop.md#known-issues-and-solutions) to learn more about issues you might run into, workarounds for those issues, and scenarios that are not supported in this release.

 ## Prerequisites
 A desktop UI flow.
 [Create a desktop UI flow now](create-desktop.md#create-and-test-desktop-ui-flows) if you don't have one to edit.